 My flight arrived in Barcelona in the morning, so by the time we got to the hotel, it was time for lunch.
 We put our luggage in a safety room and immediately went out to explore.
 First stop was La Rambla.

 La Rambla is probably the most famous street in Barcelona.
 I personally love it.
 I’m not really a crowd person, but for a street like La Rambla, more people means the better it will get.
 The nightlife on La Rambla is wonderful.
-There are performances, art shows, music, human statues… it really is a fun and amazing place to hang out at night.
+There are performances, art shows, music (I especially enjoyed the NYC Hamilton play), human statues… it really is a fun and amazing place to hang out at night.

 If you are looking for something to eat, La Rambla is a great place to start.
 You can sit outside on the patio and enjoy a refreshing glass of Sangria or you can choose to go to La Boqueria.
 The Mercat de Sant Josep de la Boqueria, also known as La Boqueria is a large food market with a very diverse selection of foods to eat.
 You can get to it through La Rambla.

 It can get really crowded and humid once inside.
 But, luckily when we went, it rained earlier, so it was much cooler.

 Did you know La Rambla consists of 5 boulevards and is joined to make one long promenade?

 I really recommend Barcelona’s Hop On and Hop Off Tour.
 For such a cheap price, it really is worth it.
 It will save you lots of time.
 The buses come often, so the wait time is short.
 There are two routes and the price that you pay for the bus works on both routes.
 You can keep switching back and forth, too.
 There is so much to see on the route that one day just isn’t enough.

 We got off the bus to see a panoramic view of Barcelona.
 In the distance, you can actually see La Sagrada Familia.
 From that stop, you can also see the cruise port as well as a beautiful panoramic view of the coastline.